-29 Analysis by segment
+30 Analysis by segment

-The Group has four reportable segments, as described below, which are strategic business units.
+The Group has six reportable segments, as described below, which are strategic business units.
 The strategic business units offer different products and services, and are managed separately because they require different technology and marketing strategies.
 For each of the strategic business units, the Chairman of the Management Board reviews internal management reports on at least a quarterly basis.
 The following summary describes the operations in each of the reportable segments:

-- Corporate business comprises corporate lending, overdraft lending, factoring, financial and operating leasing, letters of credit, guarantees, corporate deposit services, settlements and money transfers - Retail banking comprises retail demand and term deposit services; retail lending, including cashloans, car loans and mortgages, money transfers and private banking services; banking card products, settlements and money transfers - Investment comprises securities trading and brokerage in securities, repo transactions, foreign exchange services - Treasury comprises interbank lending and borrowings from banks, issuance of domestic bonds and promissory notes - Cash operations comprises all operations connected with cash, cash handling, calculation and transportation.
+- Corporate business comprises corporate lending, overdraft lending, factoring, financial and operating leasing, letters of credit, guarantees, corporate deposit services, settlements and money transfers - Retail banking comprises retail demand and term deposit services; retail lending, including cash loans, car loans and mortgages, money transfers and private banking services; banking card products, settlements and money transfers - Investment comprises securities trading and brokerage in securities, repo transactions, foreign exchange services - Treasury comprises interbank lending and borrowings from banks, issuance of domestic bonds and promissory notes, securities trading - Cash operations comprises all operations connected with cash, cash handling, calculation and transportation - Subsidiary banks consist of JSC "RUSNARBANK", Investment Bank VESTA (LLC), LLC "Bank SKS".
+In accordance with IFRS 8 "Operating segments" a new subsidiary must be assigned to the existing reportable segment, except "Subsidiary banks" segment, in case if it reports to the management of that reportable segment.
+Otherwise, it should be assigned to the "Subsidiary banks" segment, if such accountability has not been established.